jsabol/kw_warfare/README.md

 ## Proposed Features:
 * Hook up targeting to automatically roll against matching stats (attack vs target's defense, etc...)
 * Automatically apply damage on hit/successful power test (add option to disable)
-* Store stats in the Feature items (Ancestry, Experience, etc...) and automatically calculate unit stats when added.
-This would enable drag/drop unit building from scratch.
 * Add conditions for things like Weakened to mark units with.
 * Set unit movement distances. (should be modifiable by active effects)
-* Add sections on sheet (tabs?) for actions and items.
+* Add sections on sheet (tabs? just visual markers?) for actions and items.

 **NOTE** Not all feature suggestions may be possible to implement in order to not infringe on MCDM's copyright.